bashybaranaba/bashybaranaba/README.md

 ##  About me
 🎓 Just finished my bachelor's degree in Informatics and Computer Science at Strathmore University

-🔭🔎Currently exploring the intersection of Decentralized technologies and Machine Learning
+🔭🔎 Currently exploring the intersection of Decentralized technologies and Machine Learning

 ### Programming Languages